 48 Volt Phantom Power.
-Studio-series interfaces provide 48V phantom power for the microphone inputs.
-Pressing the 48V button switches phantom power on and off for all microphone inputs; the button will illuminate in blue when phantom power is available on the microphone preamplifiers..
+The Studio 24c provides 48V phantom power for the microphone inputs.
+Pressing the 48V button switches phantom power on and off for all microphone inputs; the button will illuminate in blue when phantom power is available on the microphone preamplifiers.